SeekyCt/spm-practice-codes/README.md

 ### main
 The main branch contains the source of the latest release of the mod.
 ### dev
-The dev contains in-development features and usually isn't ported to or tested on regions other than PAL.
+The dev branch contains in-development features and usually isn't ported to or tested on regions other than PAL.

 ## Building
 To compile this yourself, you'll need the following: